denisbrd/braineQTLMR_datasets/README.md

 *WR.results* - Wald Ratio results for the braineQTL versus primary outcome analysis.

-*harmonised.results* - eQTL and primary outcome SNP effects merged for MR analysis.
+*harmonised.results* - harmonised eQTL and primary outcome SNP effects used in MR analysis.

 *ENSGtogenemap* - Map used to get from Ensembl gene ID to gene name.

 *harmonised.results.table* - Excel pivot table showing the number of harmonised SNPs per primary outcome.

-*WR.results.table* - Excel pivot table showing the number of Wald Ratio effects avaialbe per primary outcome.
+*WR.results.table* - Excel pivot table showing the number of Wald Ratio effects avaiable per primary outcome.

+## harmonisedeQTLdata_otherstudiescomparison.tar

+Tar archive containing rds files (harmonised SNP effects) for the AMPAD-CMC instrument comparison against other eQTL datasets performed in publication.
+Readme file describing the files is available within archive.
+Can be untared using:

+## locusregionalplots.pdf

+Regional association plots showing the LD between Wald Ratio effects for different genes in genomic regions where multiple genes were identified in the MR.